Home » Diamonds » Channel vs. Prong Setting: 10 Differences

-Channel vs. Prong Setting: 10 Differences
+Channel vs. Prong Settings: 10 Differences

-Channel vs. Prong Settings
+Channel vs Prong Settings

 A diamond is the most important part of a ring, but the setting is a close second.